Khanzo31/online-product-catalog/README.md

 #### Delayed (Requires External Service Configuration)

-- **(NFR-5.1) Transactional Email Service:** The inquiry form currently only saves to the Strapi log.
-The logic to send a real email notification via a service like Resend is postponed until a sending domain is configured.
+- **(NFR-5.1) Transactional Email Service (P1):** The inquiry form currently only saves to the Strapi log.
+Logic to send a real email notification to the site administrator via a service like Resend is postponed until an API key and sending domain are configured.
-- **(FR-2.3.1) Customer Inquiry Confirmation:** This is also part of the delayed email service implementation.
+- **(FR-2.3.1) Customer Inquiry Confirmation (P2):** Sending a confirmation email to the customer is part of the same delayed email service implementation.

-#### Remaining Features
+#### Remaining Features (P3 - Nice-to-Have)

-- **(NFR-1.3) Accessibility (WCAG AA) (P2):** A full accessibility audit of all pages and components to ensure ARIA compliance and keyboard navigability.
-- **(NFR-6.1) Third-Party Analytics (P2):** Integration with a service like Google Analytics, which will be contingent on the choice made in the cookie banner.
-- **(FR-1.6) Product View Counts (P3):** A "nice-to-have" feature for the admin panel.
+- **(FR-1.6) Product View Counts:** A simple view counter on each product page in the admin panel.
-- **(FR-2.5 & FR-2.6) Product Favoriting (P3):** A "nice-to-have" feature for customers to save products to a list in their browser.
+- **(FR-2.5 & FR-2.6) Product Favoriting:** Allowing customers to save products to a list in their browser.

 ### Next Steps

-The next logical step is to address the remaining P2 requirement: **NFR-1.3 Accessibility (WCAG AA)**.
-This involves auditing the existing components and pages to improve semantic HTML, add necessary ARIA attributes, ensure keyboard navigation works flawlessly, and check color contrast.
-This is an excellent next step as it improves the quality of what has already been built without adding new features.
+The next and final major step is to complete the core user journey by addressing the delayed P1/P2 requirements: **NFR-5.1 and FR-2.3.1**.
+This involves integrating the **Resend** transactional email service to make the product inquiry system fully operational.
+The backend will be updated to send an email to the administrator and a confirmation to the customer upon a successful inquiry submission.

 ---

-## Project Structure (Updated)
+## Project Structure (Comprehensive)

 online-product-catalog/
 ├── backend/
 │ └── my-strapi-project/ # The Strapi v4 project
-│ ├── .env # Strapi environment variables (database, etc.)
+│ ├── .env # Strapi environment variables
-│ ├── config/ # Strapi configurations (database, plugins)
+│ ├── config/ # Strapi configurations
+│ ├── database/
-│ ├── database/ # Local SQLite database file (if used) │ ├── public/
+│ │ └── data.db # Local SQLite database file
+│ ├── public/
 │ ├── src/
 │ │ └── api/ # Contains the collection types
+│ │ ├── inquiry/
+│ │ ├── page/
 │ │ ├── product/
-│ │ ├── page/
-│ │ ├── inquiry/
 │ │ └── product-type/
-│ ├── node_modules/ # Dependencies (ignored by Git)
+│ ├── node_modules/
 │ └── package.json
 │
 ├── frontend/
-│ ├── .env.local
+│ ├── .env.local # Next.js env vars (STRAPI_URL, GA_ID, etc.)
+│ ├── public/ # Static assets
 │ ├── src/
 │ │ └── app/
-│ │ ├── [slug]/
+│ │ ├── [slug]/ # For static pages like /about-us
 │ │ │ └── page.tsx
 │ │ ├── components/
 │ │ │ ├── CookieConsentBanner.tsx
 │ │ │ ├── Footer.tsx
+│ │ │ ├── GoogleAnalytics.tsx
 │ │ │ ├── Header.tsx
 │ │ │ └── ProductInquiryForm.tsx
 │ │ ├── dashboard/